pgRouting/workshop/docs/source/chapters/installation.rst

     wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
     sudo apt-get update

-    # Install pgrouting based ont your postgres Installation: for this example is 9.3
+    # Install pgrouting based on your postgres Installation: for this example is 9.3
     sudo apt-get install postgresql-9.3-pgrouting

 This will also install all required packages such as postgreSQL and postGIS if not installed yet.